AlexThoma5/one_percent/TESTING.md

 ### Python (Unit Testing)

-⚠️ INSTRUCTIONS ⚠️

-Adjust the code below (file names, function names, etc.) to match your own project files/folders.
-Use these notes loosely when documenting your own Python Unit tests, and remove/adjust where applicable.

-⚠️ SAMPLE ⚠️

 I have used Django's built-in unit testing framework to test the application functionality.
-In order to run the tests, I ran the following command in the terminal each time:
+In order to run the tests, I used the following command:

-- `python3 manage.py test name-of-app`
+- `python3 manage.py test`

 To create the coverage report, I would then run the following commands: